Introduction to Plenny Shake Active v3.1

 20%* |

-*% of the daily reference intake (RI) of vitamins and minerals
+*% of the Reference Daily Intake (RI) of vitamins and minerals

-We wanted to add additional functional benefits to our meals, so we looked for the best ingredients available and decided to add choline and probiotics.
+We wanted to add additional functional benefits to our meals, so we sought out the best ingredients available and decided to add choline and probiotics.

 Choline is a small organic molecule that the body needs to function properly.
-It is an essential nutrient because it is a key element in the metabolic pathways that govern our body and make our cells function; more specifically, it carries important building blocks called methyl groups, which are very important in food processes and in the brain, for example [12-16].
+It's an essential nutrient because it's a key element in the metabolic pathways that govern our bodies and keep our cells functioning; more specifically, it carries important building blocks called methyl groups, which are very important in dietary processes and the brain, for example [12-16].

-Furthermore, probiotics came to mind because of their ability to possibly improve and strengthen our gut microbiome.
+Additionally, probiotics came to mind because of their ability to potentially improve and strengthen our gut microbiome.
 Due to the high fiber content in Plenny Shakes, they have a symbiotic effect.
-This means that the probiotics become more resilient and provide a stronger health effect thanks to the fibers they eat and live off of.
+This means that the probiotics become more resilient and provide a stronger health effect thanks to the fibers they eat and live off.
 So one ingredient strengthens the other!
 Sweet, right [17]?

-Many diseases, including cancer, atherosclerosis, diabetes, chronic inflammation, neurodegenerative disorders, and cognitive disorders, are believed to be influenced by oxidative stress.
-But studies have shown the benefits of antioxidant supplementation in reducing oxidative stress.
+Many diseases, including cancer, atherosclerosis, diabetes, chronic inflammation, neurodegenerative disorders, and cognitive disorders, are thought to be influenced by oxidative stress.
+However, studies have shown the benefits of antioxidant supplementation in reducing oxidative stress.
 [19]

-Are you eager to benefit from the nutritional and tasty advantages of Plenny Shake Active v3.1?
+Are you eager to benefit from the nutritional and flavorful advantages of Plenny Shake Active v3.1?
 Come here !

 Sources